coderefinery/train-the-trainer/content/03-teaching-style.md

 # The Carpentries and CodeRefinery approaches to teaching

-Here we will give you a very short overview of the Carpentries approach to teaching and highlight parts that are most important for teaching CodeRefinery lessons.
+Here we will give you a very short overview of the Carpentries approach to teaching and highlight parts that are most important for teaching CodeRefinery style lessons.

 Most CodeRefinery instructors have completed the [Carpentry instructor training workshop](https://carpentries.github.io/instructor-training/), which